iron-s/go-vtl/README.md

 9. [Math](https://velocity.apache.org/engine/devel/configuration.html#math) is always strict

    If any evaluated arith expression contains nil, NaN or division by zero error is returned
+10. Types are supported on a best-effort basis, which means most of the Map, Collection and String and Iterator methods are implemented.
+11. Iterator allows concurrent updates and can lead to weird results if used incorrectly - subject to future improvement.